Dilvir134/BM-appsscript/README.md

 Both projects are stored in the main [BM Folder](https://drive.google.com/drive/u/0/folders/1ntBurl3x5MqJyPYYiwdZ-6umh35v5Dib)

 [Daily Entries](https://docs.google.com/spreadsheets/d/1tQBGobBxjISfrwqO2xFE9CeyQ3NI7Cfbw_tmGBgjhRI) are stored in a spreadsheet, each day format is duplicated and renamed to the date of the day by the user.
 Type options are given if there are finance entries or balance entries.
-Two default finance entries are given:
+Two default finance options are given:
 1. A.M.C.L (Finance)
 2. P.H.F Leasing (Finance)